Whimsy Stick

 Teach and proof a specific incompatible behavior

 Sit and jump cannot happen simultaneously.
-So train a solid sit-for-greeting in low distraction first.
-Specifically, proof it by adding mild excitement in increments.
-For example: you jogging to the door, knocking sounds, a familiar person approaching.
-Plus require the sit before any greeting begins.
-In short, it is the required entry for every social interaction.
-By contrast, if the dog breaks the sit into a jump, all social reward stops immediately.
+Train a solid sit-for-greeting in low distraction first.
+Proof it by adding mild excitement in increments: you jogging to the door, knocking sounds, a familiar person approaching.
+Require the sit before any greeting begins.
+It is the entry ticket to every social interaction.
+If the dog breaks into a jump, all social reward stops immediately.
 The reward returns only when the sit is re-established and held for several seconds.
-So the greeting resumes only from the sit, never from the jump.
+The greeting resumes only from the sit, never from the jump.
 For puppies whose biting peaks during greetings, see the stop puppy biting guide.

 Non-negotiable entry to every greeting